Some owners want a dog they can take with them on hunting trips. But they also don’t want a dog that’s too stubborn or disobedient.

 - Despite having a name that assumes that they are a ‘Partridge Specialist,’ the Drent is one of the earliest, if not first, versatile continental pointing breeds.

 - The Drentsche Patrijshond has traced back to the spaniels that the Spanish Army sent back up through France and the Netherlands during the 16th century.

 - The Dutch Kennel Club first recognized the Drentsche on May 15, 1943.
 The first imported Drentsche to the US originated from the 1960s from a serviceman that was returning from Europe.

 The Drentsche is a proportioned dog that has the ability for good speed and is agile.
 They have a slightly longer body because they are tall, making them appear elongated.

-The tail has a bushy long-hair texture, and they have a medium long coat.
+The tail has a bushy long-hair texture, and they have a medium-length coat.
 The coat isn’t thick, but it does have some density behind it.

 You’ll notice a wave to his coat the ears will have wavy hair.
-The color varies from a reddish-orange to a dark mahogany brown.
+The colour varies from a reddish-orange to a dark mahogany brown.

 The do will have white markings (spikkels), or a mixture of white and brown hairs called Schimmel.